Italy migrant tragedy death toll over 60; dozens missing

 The United Nations and Doctors Without Borders said many of the victims were Afghans, including members of large families, as well as Pakistanis, Syrians and Iraqis.
 Afghans were the second top nationality to seek asylum in the EU last year, and have increasingly fled the spiraling security, humanitarian and economic troubles that followed the Taliban takeover in August 2021.

 On Monday, two coast guard vessels searched the seas north to south off Steccato di Cutro while a helicopter flew overhead and a four-wheel vehicle patrolled the beach.
-A strong wind whipped the seas that still churned up splinters of the boat, gas tanks, food containers and shoes.
+A strong wind whipping the seas churned up splinters of the boat, gas tanks, food containers and shoes.

-Firefighters confirmed three more bodies had been recovered Monday morning, but held out little hope for finding survivors.

 “I think no, because the sea conditions are too difficult,” said provincial fire Cmdr.
 Roberto Fasano.
 “But we can never abandon this hope.”

-Note: This story has been corrected to show that Giovanna Di Benedetto is a spokesperson for Save the Children, not Doctors Without Borders.
-A previous version of this story corrected the last name of Italy’s interior minister to Piantedosi, not Piatedosi.